teancom/codex/aws.md

 1. On the AWS web console, access the IAM service, and click on `Users` in the sidebar.
 Then create a new user and select "Generate an access key for each user".

-  NOTE: **Make sure you save the secret key somewhere secure**, like 1Password or a Vault instance.
+  **NOTE**: **Make sure you save the secret key somewhere secure**, like 1Password or a Vault instance.
 Amazon will be unable to give you the **Secret Key ID** if you misplace it -- your only recourse at that point is to generate a new set of keys and start over.

 2. Next, find the `cf` user and click on the username.
 This should bring up a summary of the user with things like the _User ARN_, _Groups_, etc.  In the